Sonic the Hedgehog: 1998–2005: Transition to 3D

 Sega continued to release 2D Sonic games.
 In 1999, it collaborated with SNK to produce Sonic the Hedgehog Pocket Adventure, an adaptation of Sonic 2 for the Neo Geo Pocket Color.
 Some SNK staff formed Dimps the following year, and developed original 2D Sonic games—Sonic Advance (2001), Sonic Advance 2 (2002), and Sonic Advance 3 (2004)—for Nintendo's Game Boy Advance (GBA).
 Sonic Advance was the first original Sonic game released for a Nintendo console after Sega and Nintendo's fierce rivalry in the 1990s.
 It was outsourced to Dimps because Sonic Team was understaffed with employees familiar with the GBA.
 Dimps also developed Sonic Rush (2005) for the Nintendo DS, which uses a 2.5D perspective.
 Dimps's projects received generally favorable reviews.
 To introduce older games to new fans, Sonic Team developed two compilations, Sonic Mega Collection (2002) and Sonic Gems Collection (2005).
-Further spin-offs included the party game Sonic Shuffle (2000), the pinball game Sonic Pinball Party (2003), and the fighting game Sonic Battle (2003).
+Further spin-offs included the party game Sonic Shuffle (2000), the pinball game Sonic Pinball Party (2003) and the fighting game Sonic Battle (2003).

 2005–2010: Franchise struggles

 Sonic Team USA was renamed Sega Studios USA after completing Sonic Heroes.
-Sega and Sonic Team leadership became in constant flux while they began experimenting with diverging from the established Sonic formula.
+Sega and Sonic Team leadership entered flux while they experimented with diverging from the Sonic formula.
 Sega Studios USA's first post-Heroes project was Shadow the Hedgehog (2005), a spin-off starring the popular Adventure 2 character Shadow.
 While Shadow retains most elements from previous Sonic games, it was aimed at a mature audience and introduced third-person shooting and nonlinear gameplay.
-Shadow the Hedgehog was panned for its controls, level design, and mature themes, but was a commercial success, selling at least 1.59 million units.
+Shadow the Hedgehog was panned for its controls, level design, and mature themes, but was a commercial success, selling at least 1.59 million copies.